ylobazov/cv/README.md

 <br>

 **Senior Software Engineer** @ Kreditech  _(October 2015 - June 2018)_ <br>
-As a software engineer in the FinTech startup, my responsibilities included:
+As a software engineer in the FinTech scaleup, my responsibilities included:

 - Designing, developing, and supporting various subsystems such as loan application, loan lifecycle management, accounting, debt collection and GDPR compliance features.